The world's largest continent, Asia is home to 1.27 billion children of which approximately 600,000,000 suffer from severe deprivation.

 Such a magnitude of child poverty is a serious challenge to the economic development of the region, as 600,000,000 severely deprived children quickly grow up to become 600,000,000 very poor adults.

 From 2005-2015, Plan will spend about US$1 billion on programmes to fight child poverty in Asia.
-Currently, more than 400,000 poor families are being sponsored by families in developed countries through Plan initiatives.
+Currently, more than 400,000 poor children and their families are being sponsored by families in developed countries through Plan initiatives.
 This support allows communities to work towards a brighter future.